91.9 Inc. Board

 91.9 Inc. is a 501(c)3 group that serves as an advocacy and support organization for WUOT.
 Its mission is to assist WUOT in reaching its maximum public service potential.

 91.9 Inc. was formed in 2003 as a result of listeners’ concern over the long-term stability and viability of WUOT due to threatened state budget cuts.
 91.9 Inc. is actively involved in WUOT events, fundraising and outreach activities.

 2023 meeting dates are August 14, and November 13 at the Blount Mansion Visitors Center, located at 200 W. Hill Avenue in downtown Knoxville.
-2023 meeting dates are TBD.
 91.9 Inc. employs an open meeting policy whereby interested members of the public are welcome to attend.
 All meetings are from 5:30-6:30 p.m. and are open to the public.
 Persons wishing to attend a meeting are advised to request a meeting invitation by calling (865) 974-1547.

 Allana McKissack is the group’s president.
 For more information about 91.9 Inc., including questions or concerns about WUOT, contact her at: